pdp10/sbpipe/docs/source/developer_manual.md

 convenient if further data analysis are needed or plots need to be annotated or edited.

-### conda_recipe
-This folder contains the file meta.yaml which is the configuration file for building a conda package for SBpipe.
-Once the conda package is ready and functional, it can be uploaded to Anaconda Cloud.

 ### docs
 The folder `docs/` contains the documentation for this project.
 The user